Deltares-research/FloodsAndHealthTool/docs/input.rst

 Output files **from sfincs**
 ^^^^^

-In case of netcdf output the map output will be named 'sfincs_map.nc', in case observation points are provided also a second file will be created with observation point output named 'sfincs_his.nc'.
+In case of netcdf output the map output will be named '', in case observation points are provided also a second file will be created with observation point output named ''.

 For more information about the variables saved to the netcdf output files, see the 'Output description' section.